machal/cssmine-content/font-face-tipy.md

 of regular characters.

-The indisputable advantage of using font icons is the vector format which allows you to use one icon for all sizes of a parent element and all high-resolution displays.
+The indisputable advantage of using font icons is the vector format which allows you to use one icon for all sizes of the parent element and all high-resolution displays.

-The IcoMoon app will generate fonts with custom icons – see [icomoon.io](<http://icomoon.io>).
+The IcoMoon app will generate fonts with custom icons - see [icomoon.io](<http://icomoon.io>).

 However, before looking into font icons, consider using the SVG vector format –